 - 1.1 Members of the Council will be aware of the Localism Act 2011 (the Act) and that it includes provisions relating to the standards of conduct required of elected Members in Local Government. - 1.2 The Act received Royal Assent on 15 November 2011 and it was originally indicated that the changes to the Code of Conduct would come into effect on 1 April 2012.
-However, whilst the Government acted to make the Standards Board for England cease its functions on 31 January 2012 and be abolished no later than 31 March 2012, the rest of the changes will be implemented from 1 July 2012 (although this is dependent on when certain Orders and Regulations are made by the Secretary of State). - 1.3 In addition to the abolition of the Standards Board referred to above, the legislation removes the model code of conduct and the statutory requirement for a Standards Committee.
+However, whilst the Government acted to make the Standards Board for England cease its functions on 31 January 2012 and be abolished no later than 31 March 2012, the rest of the changes will be implemented from 1 July 2012 (by virtue of Regulations published as recently as 6 June 2012). - 1.3 In addition to the abolition of the Standards Board referred to above, the legislation removes the model code of conduct and the statutory requirement for a Standards Committee.
 What the legislation will require is that the Council must promote and maintain high standards of conduct by its Members and co-opted members; adopt a Code of Conduct; put in place a system to deal with the new regime including the Registration of Members Interests and the appointment of an Independent Person to advise the Council. - 1.4 The current Standards Committee will cease to exist and there will no longer be the requirement to have Independent and Parish Members on the new Committee.